fairlearn/fairlearn/docs/user_guide/fairness_in_machine_learning.rst

 This trap occurs when we do not consider the unintended consequences of introducing technology into an existing social system.
-Such consequences include changes in behaviors, outcomes, individual experiences, or changes in underlying social values and incentives of a given social system, for instance by increasing perceived value of quantifiable metrics over non-quantifiable ones.
+Such consequences include changes in behaviors, outcomes, individual experiences, or changes in underlying social values and incentives of a given social system; for instance, by increasing perceived value of quantifiable metrics over non-quantifiable ones.

 Example: consider the problem of banks deciding whether an individual should be approved for a loan.
-Prior to using machine learning algorithms to compute a "score", banks might rely on loan officers engaging in conversations with clients, recommending a plan based on their unique situation, and discussing with other team members to obtain feedback.
+Prior to using machine learning algorithms to compute a "score", banks might rely on loan officers that engage in conversations with clients, recommend a plan based on their unique situation, and discuss with other team members to obtain feedback.
 By introducing an algorithm, it is possible that loan officers may limit their conversations with team members and clients, assuming the algorithm's recommendations are good enough without those additional sources of information.